 Being in a comprehensive, adherent DBT program is important because all of the studies showing DBT to be effective are based on Dr. Linehan’s comprehensive model.
 The patients observed were in skills class, individual DBT therapy, had access to 24/7 coaching, and their therapist was on a DBT team.
 Research shows that if any one of these components is missing, DBT is not as effective.

 Certification through the DBT-Linehan Board of Certification ensures that your therapist has reached the highest achievement of clinical application of DBT.
 Per the DBT Linehan Board of certification, “certification is different from a certificate in that a certificate is attesting to accomplishing the completion of some educational or training effort with no assessment of what was retained or available to put into practice.
 Certification is a much more involved assessment to demonstrate the application of knowledge to the performance and delivery of the treatment.
 It requires more than an attestation statement.
 It is a valuable reassurance to you and to the public that other knowledgeable experts in the field who see you perform the relevant tasks successfully have assessed you.”
 Clinicians that agree to become certified undergo a rigorous process that includes passing a test measuring proficiency in DBT, and having videotaped sessions coded for adherence.
 Only after passing these hurdles may one call themselves a certified DBT clinician, and seeing a certified clinician can provide patients and loved ones of patients reassurance that the clinician is proficient in DBT and providing an excellent standard of care.

 At SoCal DBT, we support our fellow Los Angeles comprehensive DBT providers.
-If treatment with us isn’t the right fit, we highly recommend contacting the following DBT providers, who we trust and know are providing comprehensive DBT:
+If treatment with us isn’t the right fit, we are happy to recommend a program for you that we trust and know can provide quality, comprehensive DBT.

 Adult Program (ages 18+):